MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/developer/use-change-tracking-synchronize-data-external-systems.md

 ---
-title: "Use change tracking to synchronize data with external systems (Developer Guide for Dynamics 365 for Customer Engagement apps)| MicrosoftDocs"
+title: "Use change tracking to synchronize data with external systems (Developer Guide for Dynamics 365 Customer Engagement (on-premises))| MicrosoftDocs"
-description: "The change tracking feature in Dynamics 365 for Customer Engagement apps provides a way to keep the data synchronized in a performant way by detecting what data has changed since the data was initially extracted or last synchronized" ms.custom: ms.date: 10/31/2017 ms.reviewer:
+description: "The change tracking feature in Dynamics 365 Customer Engagement (on-premises) provides a way to keep the data synchronized in a performant way by detecting what data has changed since the data was initially extracted or last synchronized" ms.custom: ms.date: 10/31/2017 ms.reviewer: